-1) 70% of age group 14 to 30 speaks English.
-40% of age 30 - 60 speaks English.
+1) 60% of age group 14 to 30 speaks English.
+30% of age 30 - 60 speaks English.
 Even in the remotest villages, you will find native English speakers working as teachers.
-Usual compensation is USD 2,500 a month pus housing and once a year paid vacation to their home.
+Usual compensation is USD 2,500 a month plus housing and once a year paid vacation to their home.
 Learning English is a government sponsored necessity for good colleges and jobs.

-4) Motels are every where but depending on the area, many of these are love motels and you have to check out at 11AM and check in after 7PM for USD 30 - 60 a night,, The 5 star hotels in Seoul can be had between USD 180 - 260 a night ,,
+4) Motels are every where but depending on the area, many of these are love motels and you have to check out at 11AM and check in after 7PM for USD 30 - 60 a night,, since they rent the rooms out by the hour.
+The 5 star hotels in Seoul can be had between USD 180 - 260 a night ,,

 Life in Korea: Korea hotels, travel, tours | culture, language, information, shopping, and communities in South Korea

 5) High octane gas,,only in big cities, in the country side,, expect 91 all the way.
 But never had a problem with my EFI engine.

 BMW or Harley parts and labor are expensive, others much cheaper and can be fixed any where.